 ConocoPhillips (COP) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the energy company had lost 4.2% over the past month.
-This has lagged the Oils-Energy sector's of 0% and the S&P 500's loss of 0.91% in that time.
+Coming into today, shares of the energy company had lost 4.86% in the past month.
+In that same time, the Oils-Energy sector lost 2.1%, while the S&P 500 gained 0.87%.

-ConocoPhillips will be looking to display strength as it nears its next earnings release, which is expected to be February 3, 2022.
-In that report, analysts expect ConocoPhillips to post earnings of $2.19 per share.
-This would mark year-over-year growth of 1252.63%.
+Wall Street will be looking for positivity from ConocoPhillips as it approaches its next earnings report date.
+This is expected to be February 3, 2022.
+On that day, ConocoPhillips is projected to report earnings of $2.19 per share, which would represent year-over-year growth of 1252.63%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $14.28 billion, up 136.07% from the year-ago period.

 COP's full-year Zacks Consensus Estimates are calling for earnings of $5.97 per share and revenue of $45.88 billion.
 These results would represent year-over-year changes of +715.46% and +138.27%, respectively.

 Any recent changes to analyst estimates for ConocoPhillips should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.03% higher.
-ConocoPhillips is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.03% higher.
+ConocoPhillips is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, ConocoPhillips currently has a Forward P/E ratio of 11.84.
-Its industry sports an average Forward P/E of 13.63, so we one might conclude that ConocoPhillips is trading at a discount comparatively.
+Investors should also note ConocoPhillips's current valuation metrics, including its Forward P/E ratio of 11.93.
+This valuation marks a discount compared to its industry's average Forward P/E of 13.71.

-Investors should also note that COP has a PEG ratio of 0.79 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Oil and Gas - Integrated - United States was holding an average PEG ratio of 0.79 at yesterday's closing price.
+Investors should also note that COP has a PEG ratio of 0.8 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+COP's industry had an average PEG ratio of 0.8 as of yesterday's close.

 The Oil and Gas - Integrated - United States industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 163, putting it in the bottom 36% of all 250+ industries.
+This group has a Zacks Industry Rank of 115, putting it in the top 46% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.